Gã language

 Samuel Okpoti speaking Ga in Ghana.

-Ga is a Kwa language spoken in Ghana, in and around the capital Accra, by the Ga people.
+Gã, also spelled Ga or Gan, is a Kwa language, part of the Niger–Congo family, spoken in Ghana, mainly in and around the capital Accra, by the Gã people.
 There are also some speakers in Togo, Benin and western Nigeria.
 It has a phonemic distinction between three vowel lengths.

 Classification

-Ga is a Kwa language, part of the Niger–Congo family.
-It is very closely related to Adangme, and together they form the Ga–Dangme branch within Kwa.
+Gã is a Kwa language, part of the Niger–Congo family.
+It is very closely related to Adangme, and together they form the Gã–Dangme branch.

-Ga is the predominant language of the Ga people, an ethnic group of Ghana.
-Ethnic Ga family names (surnames) include Owoo, Lartey, Lomo, Nortey, Aryee, Lamptey, Tetteh, Ankrah, Tetteyfio, Laryea, Ayitey, Okine, Bortey, Quarshie, Quaye, Quaynor, Ashong, Kotei, Clottey, Nai, Sowah, Odoi, Maale, Ako, Adjetey, Annang, Yemoh and Abbey.
+Gã is the predominant language of the Gã people, an ethnic group of Ghana.
+Ethnic Gã family names (surnames) include Owoo, Lartey, Lomo, Nortey, Aryee, Lamptey, Tetteh, Ankrah, Tetteyfio, Laryea, Ayitey, Okine, Bortey, Quarshie, Quaye, Quaynor, Ashong, Kotei, Clottey, Nai, Sowah, Odoi, Maale, Ako, Adjetey, Annang, Yemoh and Abbey.

 Geographic distribution

-Ga is spoken in south-eastern Ghana, in and around the capital Accra.
+Gã is spoken in south-eastern Ghana, in and around the capital Accra.
 It has relatively little dialectal variation.
-Although English is the official language of Ghana, Ga is one of 16 languages in which the Bureau of Ghana Languages publishes material.
+Although English is the official language of Ghana, Gã is one of 16 languages in which the Bureau of Ghana Languages publishes material.